CPAN-Security/security.metacpan.org/_blog/2025-11-11-principles-for-securing-our-open-source-commons.md

 *[CRA]: Cyber Resilience Act – a EU product law that, starting in 2027, requires CE-marked products with digital elements also have good cybersecurity.
 *[OSS]: Open Source Software – Software published shared a license that adheres to the Open Source Definition, as described on opensource.org/osd .
 *[OSPO]: Open Source Program Office – a business section with responsibility for coordinating efforts around license compliance, OSS developer relations and corporate guidelines for use of Open Source Software.
+*[PURL]: PackageURL – a standard for referring to software packages in a ecosystem-agnostic way.